syncfusion-content/flutter-docs/Flutter/barcode/two-dimensional.md

 **Encoding Methods**

-The data matrix supports following encoding types,
+Data Matrix supports following encoding types,

 `Auto`,

-`Ascii`,
+`ASCII`,

-`AsciiNumeric`,
+`ASCIINumeric`,

 `Base256`

 By default, the encoding types is `auto`.

-When the encoding type is `ascii`, the code word will be calculated as like follows,
+When the encoding type is `ASCII`, the code word will be calculated as like follows,

 Code word = ASCII value + 1.